bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Provider_Location_Backend_API.md

 ```
 {
     "name": String,
-    "provider_network Database ID": Integer (Database ID of the Network this location belongs to.),
+    "provider_network_id": Integer (Database ID of the Network this location belongs to.),
     "add_accepted_plans": [
         Integer,
         ...,